AlanSoto31/fishing-articles-capstone/README.md

 ### Setup

-2. Go inside the project folder: `cd fishing-articles-capstone`.
+1. Go inside the project folder: `cd fishing-articles-capstone`.
-3. Install dependencies: `bundle install`.
+2. Install dependencies: `bundle install`.
-4. Migrate the database: `rails db:migrate`.
+3. Migrate the database: `rails db:migrate`.
-8. Start the application: `rails s`
+4. Start the application: `rails s`
-9. Open `http://localhost:3000/` in the browser of your preference.
+5. Open `http://localhost:3000/` in the browser of your preference.
-10. Stop the application: `ctrl + c`
+6. Stop the application: `ctrl + c`

+## Testing

+1. Go inside the project folder: `cd fishing-articles-capstone`.
+2. Run in your console `rspec spec/features/<"file's name to run">`

 ## Author